sensei-hacker/inavwiki/EZ‐TUNE.md

 When you press SAVE they are transferred to the Flight Controller.

 FEEDBACK
-Please send comments both positive and negative to the relevant group on INAV DISCORD
+Please send comments both positive and negative to the relevant section on INAV DISCORD or the INAV Facebook Forum